nicktheway/academic-kickstart/content/en/post/Getting_started_with_R.md

 {{< figure src="/img/posts/ds_R/RStudio_plot.png" alt="RStudio individual char. and plot">}}

 ### A "real" case scenario
-To finish this up, lets use the *AirPassengers* dataset that comes built in with R and try to get information we might want from it.
+To finish this up, let's use the *AirPassengers* dataset that comes built in with R and try to get information we might want from it.

 As we can see in the documentation (```?AirPassengers```) this dataset contains the numbers of the international airline passengers for each month of the years 1949-1960.

 Knowing the above, we can make a matrix with these data putting every year on a different row and every month on a different column.
-Also, to make the matrix more readable lets put labels on each row/column:
+Also, to make the matrix more readable let's put labels on each row/column:

 ```r